This project was initially funded by the W.K. Kellogg Foundation, as part of a $200,000 grant covering the period from May 1, 2015, to March 31, 2017.

 The Kellogg Foundation is based in Battle Creek, Michigan, and works throughout the United States and internationally, as well as with sovereign tribes.
 Special emphasis is paid to priority places where there are high concentrations of poverty and where children face significant barriers to success.
 WKKF priority places in the U.S. are in Michigan, Mississippi, New Mexico and New Orleans; and internationally, are in Mexico and Haiti.
 For more information, visit www.wkkf.org.

-Thank you to Charles R. Pierret, Senior Research Economist at the Bureau of Labor Statistics and Rosella Gardecki at the Center for Human Resource Research at the Ohio State University for their help and guidance with these data.
+Thank you to Charles R. Pierret, former Senior Research Economist at the Bureau of Labor Statistics and Rosella Gardecki at the Center for Human Resource Research at the Ohio State University for their help and guidance with these data.